spenserlaier/home-server/docs/persistent-state.md

 - Service-private state: `0750`, owned by the service user and group.
 - Secret-bearing directories: `0700`, owned by the consuming service user.
 - Shared read-only data: `0750`, with a narrowly scoped shared group.
-- Deliberate LAN-facing drop directories, such as the scanner consumption
-  directory: permissions designed in that service module rather than made world-writable.
+- Deliberate LAN-facing drop directories: isolate them from application state, constrain their service identity, and use a validated handoff rather than making an application consumption directory world-writable.
+The Brother scanner is chrooted to `/srv/paperless-scanner/inbox`; a root-owned service atomically moves completed files into Paperless.
 - `/srv` itself: `0755 root:root`; service accounts cannot create arbitrary top-level directories.